MayurDeshmukh10/CaaS/readme.md

 ### CaaS::video_compression
--`video_compression` is the interface for Video Compression.
+- `video_compression` is the interface for Video Compression.
--It uses Semantic Perceptual Image Compression algorithm to compress the video files.
+- It uses Semantic Perceptual Image Compression algorithm to compress the video files.
--Semantic Perceptual Image Compression algorithm is implemented and deployed on the Openwhisk Serverless Framework.
+- Semantic Perceptual Image Compression algorithm is implemented and deployed on the Openwhisk Serverless Framework.
--CaaS provides support for compression of MP4 video files.
+- CaaS provides support for compression of MP4 video files.

 #### Usage:
 `from CaaS import video_compression`